 "At Brown, an important part of our mission is to educate and prepare students to become thoughtful and responsible members of society and to use the knowledge they’ve gained to make meaningful advancements,” Paxson said.
 “Of course, voting is one of the most powerful tools we have to impact society.
 By making Election Day a University holiday, we are helping to ensure that every member of the Brown community will engage in this important civic duty.”

-Paxson expressed her gratitude to the Brown faculty for taking this important action and added that making Election Day a holiday is part of the University’s multifaceted effort to promote voting among member of the campus community.
+Paxson expressed her gratitude to the Brown faculty for taking this important action and added that making Election Day a holiday is part of the University’s multifaceted effort to promote voting among members of the campus community.

 “In the coming months we will focus on ensuring all who are eligible to vote in the upcoming election have the information and support needed to cast their ballot,” she said.